demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 <details><summary><h3 style={{display: 'inline'}}> Fetch command </h3></summary>

 * If incidents are not being fetched, verify no `pre-process` rule is configured that might filter some incidents out.
-* "address parts cannot contain CR or LF" error message in the logs means an corrupted email might have failed the process.
-In order to solve, you might need to remove the email from the folder being fetched.
+* "address parts cannot contain CR or LF" error message in the logs means a corrupted email might have failed the process.
+In order to resolve this, you might need to remove the email from the folder being fetched.
 Contact Support Team if you believe the email is not corrupted.

 </details>